 Welcome to Cradle Mountain-Lake St Clair National Park

-Part of the Unesco World Heritage–listed Tasmanian Wilderness, this 1262-sq-km national park incorporates glacier-sculpted mountain peaks, river gorges, lakes, tarns and tracts of wild alpine moorland.
-Though it extends all the way from the Great Western Tiers in the north to Derwent Bridge in the south, its most beloved landscapes and walks – including parts of the world-renowned 65km Overland Track – are around Cradle Mountain.
+Part of the World Heritage–listed Tasmanian Wilderness, this 1262-sq-km national park incorporates glacier-sculpted mountains, river gorges, lakes, tarns and tracts of wild alpine moorland.
+Though it extends all the way from the Great Western Tiers in the north to Derwent Bridge in the south, its most beloved landscapes and walks – including the start of the world-renowned 65km Overland Track – are around Cradle Mountain.
 The park encompasses seven of Tasmania's 10 highest mountains, including the tallest, Mt Ossa (1617m), as well as Lake St Clair, the deepest (200m) lake in Australia.
-Within the park's boundaries are plenty of wildlife-watching opportunities – sightings of wombats, Bennett's wallabies and pademelons are almost guaranteed, and Tasmanian devils and platypuses are often spotted.
-The main tourist hubs are Cradle Mountain Village, a tourist settlement scattered along Cradle Mountain Rd, and the smaller Derwent Bridge near Cynthia Bay on Lake St Clair.
+Wildlife is plentiful – sightings of wombats, Bennett's wallabies and pademelons are almost guaranteed, and platypuses are often spotted.
+The main tourist hubs are Cradle Valley, a tourist settlement scattered along Cradle Mountain Rd, and the smaller Derwent Bridge near the southern end of Lake St Clair.

 Before European settlement, the traditional owners of the Cradle Mountain area were the Big River Aboriginal people, who lived across much of the Central Highlands.